 Step 1.
 Design your stamps.

 The Mint Studio is very similar to the Silhouette Studio that you probably have used before if you have a Cameo or Curio, but it is even more simple.
-There are less capabilities and buttons, in general.
+There are fewer capabilities and buttons, in general.

 I designed a handle of different designs and sizes for our Christmas gift tags.
 Some of the graphics I used came with the free 50 designs that come with the Mint (like the North Pole postage stamp graphic and the snowflake).

 I used a wreath vector graphic to make the JOY stamp with a wreath for the “O”.

-I used this cursive font used in several of the stamps.
+I used the cursive font used in several of the stamps.

 Once you get your design set, you can decide on a number of “screens” before printing.
 Most of my Christmas gift tags were stamped with the standard filter, but I did do a couple with a fancier screen, which kind of makes it look distressed.
 I used this filter for the lines on the Merry Christmas tag & the border on the postcard stamp.

 Step 2.
 Print your stamps on the Silhouette Mint.

-The Silhouette Mint instructions come with pretty detailed instruction you can follow, but the general idea is to:
+The Silhouette Mint instructions come with pretty detailed instructions you can follow, but the general idea is to:

 - Turn on your Silhouette Mint and plug into computer.